 So you’re a soon-to-be or new homeowner, congrats!
 You’ve taken a huge step.
 Gone are the days of dumping money into a rental for no return or living in a home that’s just not suited for yourself and your family.
 There are few bigger milestones than your first (or even latest) home purchase, but the excitement often wears off when you get hit with unexpected appliance or system failures.

 Think it can’t happen to you?
 Think again.
 According to SF Gate, Global Home USA reported that a majority of homeowners experience at least two failures of a major item in their home within the first year of ownership.
 The stresses that come along with this responsibility, especially for first-time homeowners, can often be mitigated by getting a warranty for your home.
 What exactly is that though, and how do you go about getting one?
-Why exactly do you need a warranty for your home?

 Have your warranty, but need to get your repair work done now?
 Contact us now to get started.

 Just like any other warranty, a home warranty is a policy that you purchase that helps you cover or reduce the costs to replace and repair important systems and appliances in your home, since you as the owner are responsible for keeping up on them.